Comprehensive stroke treatment in Virginia

 - Trouble walking or loss of balance or coordination

 Our specialized stroke treatments and services

-In addition to timely, live-saving care upon entering the emergency room (ER), we also provide specialized programs to help patients who have experienced a stroke heal as quickly as possible.
+In addition to timely, life saving care upon entering an HCA Virginia emergency room, we also provide specialized programs to help patients who have experienced a stroke heal as quickly as possible.

-When we're notified of a potential stroke patient, our HCA Virginia stroke care team calls a “code neuro.”
-That's our well-established and highly integrated process for response, diagnosis and treatment of stroke.
+When we're notified of a potential stroke patient, our HCA Virginia stroke care team calls a “code neuro”.
+That's our well-established and highly integrated process for the response to, diagnosis of and treatment for stroke.
 It links local first responders, outlying community hospitals and all HCA Virginia hospitals.
 With this system, our care for you begins before you even get to the hospital and improves care for you during your time with us.

 After stroke treatment, we will transition you to a private, spacious room within our neuro ICU or our neuroscience step-down unit for recovery.